blurredhour/tower/wizard tower/Calculus.md

 Written on 2025-11-16

-The start of calculus can be split into two functions:
+The principles of calculus can be split into two parts:

 - [[How to do derivatives]]
 - [[How to do integrals]]

--
--
+It is important to recognize that a derivative is the inverse